dmartzol/dxfmaps/README.md

 # map2svg

-Python program to download a data from OSM and export thte shape of a country in SVG.
+Python program to download data from OSM and export the shape of a country in SVG.